Fear Her: Plot

 In London, on the day of the opening ceremony of the 2012 Olympic Games, the Tenth Doctor and Rose investigate the disappearance of three children and a spot of fresh tarmac which cars momentarily break down on.
 They realise that the source of the problems is a solitary 12-year-old girl named Chloe Webber.
 She has the unique ability to cause people to disappear by drawing them, causing Dale Hicks, Danny Edwards and Jane McKillen to go missing.
 The Doctor hypnotises Chloe and finds out that she is possessed by an immature Isolus, an alien that travels through space with a family of four billion siblings.
 Six days ago, this particular Isolus crashed its pod to Earth due to a solar flare.
 The Isolus relates to and befriends Chloe, who had a troubled childhood.
 The Isolus has also caused Chloe to draw a life-sized, exaggerated figure of her late, abusive father.

 The Doctor explains that if they can find the Isolus pod and provide it power, the alien will leave Chloe.
 A frantic Chloe draws the TARDIS and the Doctor, trapping them both in one of her sketches and forcing Rose to try to find the pod herself.
 She rationalises that the pod is located on the hottest spot on the street, a patch of fresh tarmac, and digs it up with council equipment.
 Meanwhile, Chloe has caused the entire crowd at the Olympic stadium to disappear and now is set on making everyone in the world disappear.
 Rose realises that the pod is powered by both heat and emotion and throws it towards the Olympic Torch—a symbol of hope, fortitude, courage, and love—as it passes down the street.
 The missing children and the crowd at the Olympics reappear, and Rose realises that the drawing Chloe had made of her father will similarly come to life.
-Rose and Chloe's mother, Trish, are able to calm Chloe by singing the "Kookaburra" song, causing the unseen monster—having fed off of Chloe's emotions and fears—to disappear.
+Chloe and her mother, Trish, are able to calm Chloe by singing the "Kookaburra" song, causing the unseen monster—having fed off of Chloe's emotions and fears—to disappear.

 As the torch bearer approaches the Olympic Stadium he collapses, and the Doctor promptly and suddenly appears, picks up the torch, and completes the run to light the Olympic Flame.
 The heat of the flame and the emotion of the crowd power the pod, allowing the Isolus to leave Chloe and return home.

-The Doctor and Rose are reunited, and the episode ends with the Doctor seemingly foreshadowing the events of the Series 2 finale with the line a storm's approaching.